 The Marketing faculty have designed the Advanced Marketing Analytics (AMA) Sequence to allow Marketing Majors to concentrate their coursework in preparation for marketing roles that require more analytical skills, such as statistical analyses, data visualization, data cleaning and handling, data mining, predictive analytics, etc. The use of analytics is expected to continue growing rapidly.

 Through our curriculum you will acquire techniques that improve marketing decisions.
 It aims to optimize marketing tactics, budget allocation, return on investment (ROI), and revenue prediction.
-We also partner with SAS to provide our students with the SAS Academic Program certificate.
+We also partner with SAS to provide our students with the SAS Joint Academic Program certificate.
 Other tools we teach include R, Tableau, IBM SPSS Statistics, as well as digital marketing tools such as Google Analytics and SEO and SEM programs to optmize marketing investments and efforts to reach and covert the right target audience.

-As a marketing major, it is strongly recommended that you take MKT 190 (counts as MKT 230) in your sophomore year and declare the Advanced Marketing Analytics (AMA) Sequence by your Junior year.
-Advanced Marketing Analytics (AMA) courses may be "major blocked".
-Advanced Marketing Analytics (AMA) Sequence students may be added first, followed by MKT majors.
-You may not get in these courses if you are not declared AMA Sequence.
+As a marketing major, it is strongly recommended that you take MKT 190 (counts as MKT 230) in your sophomore year and declare the Advanced Marketing Analytics (AMA) Sequence by your Junior year, as some of our courses may be "major blocked" unless you are declared AMA Sequence.

 The following lists a brief description of the marketing courses offered as part of the Advanced Marketing Analytics (AMA) Sequence.
 For additional details, please also consult the “ MARKETING Major Checklist for Advanced Marketing Analytics” document.